Renovamen/metallic/docs/index.rst

 Metallic
 ========

-`Metallic <https://github.com/Renovamen/metallic>`_ is a minimal library for meta-learning research based on `PyTorch <https://github.com/pytorch/pytorch>`_ and `higher <https://github.com/facebookresearch/higher>`_.
+`Metallic <https://github.com/Renovamen/metallic>`_ is an elegant library for meta-learning research based on `PyTorch <https://github.com/pytorch/pytorch>`_.

-Different from other meta-learning libraries (like `learn2learn <https://github.com/learnables/learn2learn>`_ and `Torchmeta <https://github.com/tristandeleu/pytorch-meta>`_), Metallic aims at providing an lightweight framework with the least amount of code for setting up meta-learning experiments quickly.
+Different from other meta-learning libraries, Metallic aims at providing a lightweight modularized toolbox for setting up meta-learning experiments quickly with the least amount of code.

 This library is **work in progress**.